rpminspect/rpminspect/doc/usage.rst

     suspected security impact).
 Any gzip, bzip2, or xz compressed files will have their uncompressed content compared only, which will allow changes through in the compression level used.
-Message catalog files (.mo) are unpacked and compared using diff(1).
-Public C and C++ header files are preprocessed and compared using diff(1).
-Any changes with diff output are included in the results.
+Message catalog files (.mo) are unpacked and compared.
+Public C and C++ header files are preprocessed and compared.
+Any changes with unified diff output are included in the results.

 - **movedfiles**